Technologicat/unpythonic/doc/macros.md

 If nothing but such trivialities were captured, the failure message will instead report the value of the whole expression.
 (The captures still remain inspectable in the exception instance.)

 To make testing/debugging macro code more convenient, the `the[]` mechanism automatically unparses an AST value into its source code representation for display in the test failure message.
-This is meant for debugging macro utilities, to which a test case hands some quoted code (i.e. code lifted into its AST representation using MacroPy's `q[]` macro).
+This is meant for debugging macro utilities, to which a test case hands some quoted code (i.e. code lifted into its AST representation using mcpyrate's `q[]` macro).
 See [`unpythonic.syntax.test.test_letdoutil`](unpythonic/syntax/test/test_letdoutil.py) for some examples.
 (Note the unparsing is done for display only; the raw value remains inspectable in the exception instance.)

 **CAUTION**: The source code is back-converted from the AST representation; hence its surface syntax may look slightly different to the original (e.g. extra parentheses).
 See ``macropy.core.unparse``.